Why Do You Need an Effective EHS Incident Reporting and Investigation Program?

 - Monitoring trends to establish the effectiveness of safety improvements

-- Meet regulatory reporting obligations
+- Meeting regulatory reporting obligations

-Tracking and Trending and Incident Information
+Tracking and Trending Incident Information

 Individual incidents should be tracked to ensure they are properly investigated and that appropriate corrective actions are taken and the effectiveness of corrective actions is verified.

-- Incidents by Type and Time
+- Incidents by type and time

 - Vehicle accidents by miles driven